 Teamwork is the reciprocal relationships of helping a group of individuals complete a task or project that they could not complete on their own.

-Much of the work of Managers, Specialists, and those who oversee large projects requires teamwork.
+Much of the work of Managers, Specialists, and those who oversee large projects require teamwork.
 Trust and knowing that the people on your team are working and giving their best to be helpful is needed for the team to work.

 Think about a time when you were on a team and were doing your best, but someone else was slacking, riding the coattails of your hard work.
-That is harmful to the team and even more impactful on you want to do more work.
+That is harmful to the team and even more impactful on you wanting to do more work.

 The reciprocation does not have to be equal by all parties because the skilled knowledge, authority, and accountability may not be equal.
 Each team member must feel they are getting as good as they are giving.